The art and science of writing

 Arete is our award-winning academic journal.
 Published annually, Arete is a showcase for outstanding academic work by students across disciplines.
 Students jury, select, and edit submissions and collaborate to design and produce the journal.

-New Literati, like Sorin Oak, is a creative expression publication that was originally produced by New College, the university’s adult education branch.
+New Literati, like Sorin Oak, is a creative expression publication that was originally produced by the university’s adult education branch.
 It is now published in collaboration with the traditional undergraduate program.

-In the popular imagination, writers (and English majors in general) are often depicted as teachers and novelists.
+In the popular imagination, writers are often depicted as teachers and novelists.
 While our graduates do occasionally go into these fields, those alumni are not in the majority.
 According to the US Department of Labor Statistics, professional writing is a growing field.
-Thanks to the Information Age, the English Writing and Rhetoric degree is practical, versatile, and in demand in a wide variety of professions.
+Thanks to the Information Age, the Writing and Rhetoric degree is practical, versatile, and in demand in a wide variety of professions.
 Here are some of the things our graduates are doing.

 Reporting for The Austin-American Statesman, The Dallas Morning News, The Houston Chronicle, and other news outlets.